 I've also been pinning.
 Pinning like crazy.
-For those of you not familiar with Pinterest, Wikipedia defines it as pinboard-style photo-sharing website that allows users to create and manage theme-based image collections such as events, interests, and hobbies.
+For those of you not familiar with Pinterest, Wikipedia defines it as a pinboard-style photo-sharing website that allows users to create and manage theme-based image collections such as events, interests, and hobbies.
 Users can browse other pinboards for images, 're-pin' images to their own pinboards, or 'like' photos.
 It's also the third largest social network in the US.

 Last year when I started my account, I was convinced that I didn't want to use images that weren't mine.
 When looking at random boards, it all just seemed like recycled content to me, and I felt that pulling ideas from others would take away from my authenticity.
 There is a big debate in my industry about the use of imagery, protecting your images and whether or not using others' imagery, without credit, is ethical.
 I didn't want to be one of those people who crossed the line, so instead, I looked at it as a tool for work, a mood board of sorts.
 I kept trying to create presentation boards for clients, pinning ideas of products (mostly from catalog), imagery of inspiration (like a destination), and ideas for fabrics and wall coverings.
 I had boards labeled by the job and tried to get my clients to add their ideas to the mix.
 It didn't work very well out of context, and I found it easier to just walk my clients through the material in person.